alexxmanos/gen1-pokedex-api-reactproject/README.md

 # Contributing
 Contributions to this project are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.

-# License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code for personal and commercial purposes.
-However, we kindly request that you provide proper attribution to the original project.

 Enjoy exploring the world of Generation 1 Pokémon with this web app!